 You’ll be hiking up and down the sand dunes on this one, so it’s sure to be a workout.
 Follow the red trail markers with a diamond symbol if you dare.

 I’ll be honest.
-We skipped this one, but we already had some mileage under our belts from all of the other trails.
+We skipped this one, but we already had some mileage under our belts from the other trails.

 My notes on this one during the pre-planning phase literally say, “This sounds terrible, right?!?”